bfbarkhouse/redpanda-oidc-blog/README.md

 A demonstration showcasing how to integrate **Redpanda** with **OpenID Connect (OIDC)** for authentication and authorization, including example scripts and a `docker-compose.yml` setup.

+Redpanda supports OIDC authentication by validating JWT tokens on incoming Kafka API or REST/Admin API calls through SASL/OAUTHBEARER or HTTP Bearer authentication.
+You configure an identity provider, provide the introspection URL or JWKS URI, and Redpanda will verify the token’s audience and subject claims to establish principals (such as `user:OIDC:sub@example.com`) for ACL enforcement.

 ## 🚀 Features

 - Preconfigured Docker Compose environment to spin up Redpanda with OIDC support.